ShengyuHu/EE629/README.md

 ## Weekly Report 8 (11.02-11.08)

-[2020-11-03] Summarize previous labs and codes, review what have learned in the class.
+[2020-11-03] Summarize previous labs and code, review what have learned in the class.

 [2020-11-05] Analyze the data to be used in the project and write the code about them.